adin786/bank_churn/README.md

-# bank_churn
+# Bank customers - churn modelling
 Churn modelling project for bank customer dataset.

-# Where is the code:
-- You can see how the data was cleaned and analysed inside the notebook file  `churn_analysis.ipynb`:
+## Code overview:
+- `churn_analysis.ipynb` - Notebook containing the full modelling process including data cleaning, exploration, model training and evaluation
   - A trained version of the best model was exported as `model.pkl`
-- A .py file called `churn_predict.py` offers 2 useful functions:
+- `app/clf_funcs.py` containing
-  - `classify_pretrained()` loads the pre-trained model above, and predicts churn status.
+  - `classify()` function which loads the pre-trained model above, and predicts churn status on a single customer record.
-  - `classify` loads the `BankChurners.csv` file, trains a classifier model on it, and predicts churn status. **(NOT FULLY IMPLEMENTED YET)**
+- `app/app_deploy.py` which is an interactive web-app
+  - Included to allow easy access to model inference.
+  - The web-app is online at [share.streamlit.io/adin786/](https://share.streamlit.io/adin786/bank_churn/main/app/app_deploy.py)
+  - Or can be run locally, as below

-# How to use
+## How to run the code
+### From the command line
-To classify a single customer record you need to create a clean conda environment using the `environments.yaml` file.
+To classify a single customer record you need to first create a clean conda environment using the `environments.yaml` file.
 Run the following commands from the anaconda prompt to activate the environment and open a python REPL:
 ```bash
 conda env create --name bank_churn_model --file environment.yml
 conda activate bank_churn_model